leonsimpson23/intuishell-proof-anchor/README.md

 # intuishell-proof-anchor
-Authorship and capability anchor for a governed execution environment research system.
+Authorship and capability anchor for a governed execution environment system.
 Contains non-operational materials only.
 # IntuiShell — Authorship Anchor Repository

 This repository intentionally contains **no functional source code**.